AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/opening-a-dialog.md

 Your next step is to make sure that the main window view knows how to start the interaction.
 This is implemented in the code-behind file for the main window view, and uses some features of the _ReactiveUI_ framework.
 Follow this procedure:

 - Locate and open the code-behind **MainWindow.axaml.cs** file.
 (You may need to expand the **MainWindow.axaml** file to find it.)
-- Alter the class wo that it inherits from `ReactiveWindow<MainWindowViewModel>`.
+- Alter the class so that it inherits from `ReactiveWindow<MainWindowViewModel>`.
 - Add the `DoShowDialogAsync` method as follows:

 ```csharp